 - After the sync on this Mac completes, sync your other devices.
 In some cases you may see a “Replace your database” prompt.
 If so, choose Keep Sync Database from the message that pops up on your iPhone/iPad, as well as on any other Macs you’ve set up to sync.

 Bulk Deletion on iOS

 OmniFocus 2.18 added a feature to bulk-delete old items.
 When you have over 1000 items that have been completed for more than six months, we’ll now prompt you to delete these items all at once.
 This feature was primarily added for users that don’t have access to the Archive capability on the Mac, so if you do have access to OmniFocus for Mac, we’d still recommend the steps outlined above.

-To check and see if the Clean Database option is active, drag down from near the top of the OmniFocus 2 for iOS home screen to reveal the secret bar (on iPhone), or drag down on the home sidebar (iPad and iPhone 6 Plus) to reveal the secret bar.
-Then, tap Settings.
-You’ll see several groups of settings on the next screen; scroll down to the Database section.
+To check and see if the Clean Database option is active in OmniFocus 3 on your iPhone or iPad, navigate to the Home screen and tap the Settings icon.
+In OmniFocus 2, swipe down on the OmniFocus home screen to reveal the secret bar and tap Settings (on iPhone), or drag down on the home sidebar (iPad and iPhone Plus) to reveal the secret bar, then tap Settings.
+In the Settings, scroll down to the Database section.
 When Clean Database is active, it’ll be the last item in that group, directly beneath the Replace Sync Database item.